cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-The response will be as follow, indicating that an employee has been added.
+The response will be as follow, indicating that a repository has been added.

 ```json
 {